Resources for Tuition Assistance

 Tuition Assistance Resource Guide

-Please download our Tuition Assistance Resource Guide to help you navigate the process (one version for US campers and one for Mexican/South American campers).
+Please download our Tuition Assistance Resource Guide to help you navigate the process.
 It contains all of the information you see here, plus a Tuition Aid Worksheet to help you calculate how much you can afford and what you need to find in aid AND a chart organized by city of suggested organizations for aid, including contact names, websites, deadlines, and average amounts of aid given in 2016.

 All information received from families regarding scholarship is kept confidential.
 Please let us know if you have any questions or need any help navigating the Tuition Aid process.
 Call us at the CYJ office at 713-723-8354, or email us at [email protected].